|

 census, Wm. now has four more younger siblings and as a consequence, the

-family now live at 66 Lark Hill Terrace [is 66 a transcriber's error?].
+family still live at Lark Hill Terrace.

 His father is an iron turner. |